scatcher/angular-point-todomvc/README.md

     tsc

--- or to compile and watch for changes --
+or to compile and watch for changes ("Ctrl + c" to abort once done)

     tsc -w